 Rebuilding Self-Esteem after a Breakup

 The following is what I believe to be some timeless wisdom for all those whose self-esteem has been badly shaken by a relationship breakdown.
-I also want to preface this with the point that none of the experiences shared that night involved children, thankfully!
-If it did, then I believe these strategies would need to be modified somewhat.

 1. Don’t Sabotage Yourself

 There can be a multitude of reasons why people find themselves “stuck” in the recovery process and unable to bring closure to a failed relationship.
 Self-sabotage was universally agreed as the No 1.
 Reason, and usually occurred when ‘self-esteem’ was at a low point.
 It’s a double whammy!
 The sadness of losing your partner and the feeling of no hope or ‘unworthiness’ of a better future.